toth12/mining_testimonial_fragments_of_the_holocaust/README.md

 * Finding all occurrences of synonym sets in the data set with the help of Corpus Query Language
 * Identifying recurrent patterns underlying the occurrences of synonym sets with the help of Latent Dirichlet Allocation
 * Human investigation of recurrent patterns with the purpose of identifying sentences that feature semantic similarity
-* Transformation of these sententences into testimonial fragments (short extracts that capture a given experience)
+* Transformation of these sentences into testimonial fragments (short extracts that capture a given experience)

 The retrieved testimonial fragments are published on a purpose-built data edition of Holocaust testimonies named "Let them speak."
 This repository also contains methods to construct the input data to the "Let them speak" ecosystem.